 What You Need

 1/4 cup turkey fat (substitute: vegetable oil or butter)

 1/4 cup all-purpose flour

 1-2 cups broth or water

-Optional Extras: splash of sherry, splash of wine, teaspoon of minced herbs like rosemary, thyme, or sage
+salt and pepper Optional Extras: splash of sherry, splash of wine, teaspoon of minced herbs like rosemary, thyme, or sage

 a measuring cup

 1. Gravy Prep - After you've removed the turkey from the oven and set it aside to rest, set the pan over medium-high heat on the stove-top.
 You may need to span two burners.
 When the pan drippings are hot and sputtering, pour in a cup of broth and begin scraping all the bits from the bottom of the pan.

 2. Separate the Fat and Drippings - Pour the deglazed pan drippings into a measuring cup and place this in the refrigerator or freezer, wherever there is space.
 In the 30 minutes it takes to rest the turkey, the fat and drippings will separate and the fat will begin to harden.
 This makes it easier to skim off just the fat for making the gravy.

 You should ideally end up with about a cup of pan drippings and 1/4 cup of fat.
 If you have less, you can make up the difference with broth or oil, respectively.
 If you have more, discard a little of the fat and use less broth in the next step.
 If you have a lot more, you can also double the recipe.